ywcc-capstone/ywcc-capstone.github.io/README.md

 # TODOs
-* [ ] Code for the e-board that automate processes
 * [ ] Upload syllabus
 * [ ] Central hub for project track info
 * [ ] Homepage with intro, useful links (discord, webex, surveys)